docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/communicating-through-messages.rst

 Intermediate responses.
 These are handled by the onResult callback.
 The script that you send can send back intermediate responses by invoking the original message object’s sendResult() method.
 It can send data of any type, but that data is packaged into a body string in a new message object, which is passed to your callback.
-See "Passing values between applications" on page 176.
+See :ref:`passing-values-between-applications`.
 The final result of processing the message.
 This is handled by the onResult callback.
 When it finishes processing your message, the target application can send back a result of any type.
 If you have sent a script, and the target application is using the default BridgeTalk.onReceive callback to process messages, the return value is the final result of evaluating that script.
 In any case, the return value is packaged into a body string in a new message object, which is passed to your callback.
-See "Passing values between applications" on page 176.
+See :ref:`passing-values-between-applications`.
 The following examples demonstrate how to handle simple responses and multiple responses, and how to integrate error handling with response handling.
 Example: Receiving a simple response